United Healthcare Contract Negotiations

 The contract between United Healthcare is up for renewal and we have not been able to reach mutually beneficial terms for a new agreement.
 This is a standard process that occurs with all health insurance companies, and we hope will be resolved as soon as possible.

-Q: Will Texas Tech Physicians still provide care to UHC members if they go out-of-network?
+Q: Will Texas Tech Physicians still provide care to UHC members who are out-of-network?

 Yes, Texas Tech Physicians will continue to provide care to all patients, including UHC members, even if we are considered out-of-network.

-You will continue receiving the same high-quality care on April 1, whether in or out-of-network.
+You will continue receiving the same high-quality care on April 1 , whether in or out-of-network.
+We encourage you to review your benefits to ensure you can continue to seek care at a non-network provider under your benefit plan provisions.

 If we are out-of-network with UHC, your out-of-pocket costs may vary.
 To understand your specific benefits, we encourage you to call UHC customer service at the phone number on the back of your insurance card.
-In addition, we encourage you to call UHC today to let them know you want to keep Texas Tech Physicians in your network and let your employer and/or your insurance agent know that the providers with Texas Tech Physicians are your preferred choice for health care.
+In addition, we encourage you to call UHC today to let them know you want to keep Texas Tech Physicians in your network and let your employer or agent know that Texas Tech is your preferred choice for health care.

 Q: If I am out of network, can you bill Medicare?